 - Read more effectively

-- Self-edit, revise and rewrite graded essays
+- Self-edit, revise and rewrite graded essays for improved grammar

 While the Writing Centre provides support in grammar, reading and writing, the Library provides help in research and citation styles.

-What type of help is available?
+What types of help is available?

 - Individual regular sessions with a French monitor.
 Students in certain French classes are automatically assigned a French monitor; for example, students enrolled in French 602-100, 602-LPW and 602-009 benefit from individual sessions with French monitors to supplement class instruction.
 Topics include understanding spoken and written French, pronunciation, grammar and spelling.